krmcbride/planktonjs/README.md

 ## Environment

-> See `packages/plankton-server/src/server/config.ts` or `packages/plankton-serverless/src/serverless/config.ts` for plankton's default configurations.
+> See `packages/plankton-server/src/server/config.ts` for plankton's default configurations.

 All configuration should be provided via environment variables.
 In non-production settings plankton will use [`dotenv`](https://github.com/motdotla/dotenv) to load the project's `src/boot/config/local.env` file if it exists, which should be used to set local development environment variables.